JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ### `WithExecuteBatch`

-Similar to [`WithExecute`](#withexecute) but with the added function of executing an array of internal transactions.
+The extension `WithExecuteBatch` is similar to [`WithExecute`](#withexecute) but allows an array of internal transactions to be executed.
 This allows a wallet to support atomic multi-operations.

+`WithExecuteBatch` can be imported directly from the Stackup contracts library:

 ```solidity
 import @PackageName/contracts/ERC4337/wallet/WithExecuteBatch.sol
 ```

 #### Functions

+The `WithExecuteBatch` extension has a single public function, `executeBatch`:

 ```solidity
 function executeBatch(InternalTransaction[] calldata transactions)